 For years I have been under the misconception that cornmeal could not be stored for long periods of time.
 I always believed that it would turn the oils rancid.
 As a result, I have always stored popcorn or dent corn in whole kernels.

-A recent study that they conducted involved the storage of corn meal.Â Number 10 cans of corn meal with low oxygen content from 1-33 years old were studied.
+A recent study that they conducted involved the storage of cornmeal.
+Number 10 cans of cornmeal with low oxygen content from 1-33 years old were studied.
 The results indicated that it was acceptable for use.

-The study available at https://scholarsarchive.byu.edu/facpub/29/ stated there was no significant decrease over storage time in aroma, texture, flavor, and overall acceptability in corn meal, cornbread or corn meal cereal.â€Â It lost color becoming significantly less yellow and red during storage.
+The study available at https://scholarsarchive.byu.edu/facpub/29/ stated there was no significant decrease over storage time in aroma, texture, flavor, and overall acceptability in cornmeal, cornbread, or cornmeal cereal.
+It lost color, becoming significantly less yellow and red during storage.

 Based on this study, I feel that storing cornmeal for the long term can be done.
 But what is the best way to store cornmeal long-term?

 Regular cornmeal has a shelf life of about a year at room temperature (which is not the ideal storage condition) in its original packaging.
 Read below to figure out the best method to store your cornmeal.

 The shelf life of cornmeal is up to a couple of years if properly stored in covered airtight containers.
 If the container is airtight, it will also be a moisture tight container.
 You should be mindful of storage conditions, though.
 The containers should be stored in a cool, dry, and dark place.
 Make sure to keep the containers away from heat sources such as stoves.
 Some popular airtight containers include Mylar bags, vacuum bags, food grade buckets, and mason jars.

 Oxygen absorbers are generally packets of iron that prevent oxidization.
 Without oxygen, problems such as mold growth, bacteria, and other pests cannot occur.
 By adding an oxygen absorber, you can keep cornmeal fresh with a shelf life of up to a decade in an airtight container.